artefactual/automation-tools/README.md

 files from the transfer and they will maintain the directories, filenames and last modified date from those files.
 They will be placed with a copy of the submissionDocumentation folder (if present in the AIP) and the AIP METS file in a single ZIP file under the objects directory.

 Based on the `--mets-type` argument, another METS file will be generated alongside the objects folder containing only a reference to the ZIP file (without AMD or DMD sections), used to upload the DIP to an AtoM instance; or the same AIP METS file will be placed alongside the objects folder, used for uploads to the Storage Service.

+The optional `--dip-type` parameter will create a DIP structured in a specific way for different access systems.
+Presently, the only DIP Type available other than the default setting is the "avalon" option.
+This will create a DIP ready for batch ingest into the Avalon Media System, relying on the Transfer name to move files into a Collection folder and will append Archivematica-minted UUIDs to the root-level Manifest file.

 While `aips/create_dip.py` only processes one AIP per execution, `aips/create_dips_job.py` will process all AIPs in a given Storage Service